How to Build Docker Images with Dockerfile

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-To verify that everything works as it should use the redis-cli to connect to the docker container:
+To verify that everything works as it should, use redis-cli to connect to the Docker container:

 redis-cli ping